youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 Also note that while this codelab doesn't require it, you'll need to
 <a href="/starboard/porting.html">Port Cobalt to your platform</a> before you
-can actually use a Cobalt Extension to customize it for your platform.
+can actually use a Starboard Extension to customize it for your platform.

 Finally, the exercises assume the ability to program in C and C++.